flexera-public/policy_templates/cost/aws/reserved_instances/recommendations/README.md

-# AWS Reserved Instances Recommendation
+# AWS Reserved Instances Recommendations

 ## What it does